sagemath/trac_to_gh/Issue 2489.md

 # Issue 2489: symmetric crashes when giving a skew partition to kostka_tab

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2489

 Original creator: mhansen